-This post is a little late, considering that Halloween was last night, but I wanted to be sure to make note of the continuing relevance of Voodoo as a trope in entertainment culture by highlighting the historical significance of Voodoo horror films.
-Well, I would have done that, but I already covered this topic somewhat in an earlier period with reference to jungle Voodoo, and anyway, I find this sort of material to be kind of dreary.
-To be honest, I see much of the “Voodoo as evil” theme as tiresome, and uninteresting, and not worthy of my time.
+I want to note the continuing relevance of Voodoo as a trope in entertainment cultures by highlighting the historical significance of Voodoo horror films.
+But I already covered this topic somewhat in an earlier period with reference to jungle Voodoo, and anyway, I find this sort of material to be kind of dumb and uninteresting.
+To be honest, I see much of the “evil Voodoo” theme as tiresome and not worthy of my time.
 So why am I writing about this today?